 Above the vocal ligament we see another horizontal projection (Pl.
 XIV., 4, 5), which, like the vocal ligament, is attached in front (on the right of the drawing) to the shield cartilage, and behind (on the left of the drawing) to the pyramid.
 It must be observed, however, as a matter of some practical importance, that while the two points of insertion in front (Pl.
 XIV., 2 and 5) are vertically in a straight line, or, in other words, one exactly above the other, the two points of insertion behind (Pl.
-XIV., 1 and the lid.
-8. Pyramid muscle.
+XIV., 1 and 4) are not so placed, No. 4 being inserted more outwardly than No. 1.
+Let it be noticed also that the upper projection (Pl.
+XIV., 4, 5) does not form a straight line, but a curve, resembling that of the lid of the open eye.
+This curved, horizontal projection, the position of which has thus been indicated, is the left pocket ligament.